percona/percona-xtradb-cluster/doc/source/manual/certification.rst

   Using the same case as explained above, Node 1 certification also rejects the packet from Node 1.

-This suggests that the node doesn't need to wait for certification to complete, but just needs to ensure that the packet is written to the channel.
+This action suggests that the node does not need to wait for certification to complete, but needs to ensure that the packet is written to the channel.
 The applier transaction will always win and the local conflicting transaction will be rolled back.